 No, but you need to be the best.

-The best doesn’t mean that you need to beat your competition in any discipline.
-Be the number one in a specific niche or for a specific type of customer.
+Being the best doesn’t mean that you need to beat your competition in any discipline, but you should be the number one in a specific niche or for a specific type of customer.

 Your business model is something you need to fix before you start with development.